 For more information, you can refer to this detailed guide on QR Codes in Scavenger Hunt.

-And to create a QR Code for such games and activities, you can use an online professional QR Code generator tool such as Scanova.
+And to create a QR Code for such games and activities, you need a professional QR Code generator such as Scanova.

 ii.
 Borderlands 2

-Borderlands, an FPS game, allows users to scan real-life UPC barcodes and QR Codes on everyday items using the LootTheWorld app.
+Borderlands, an FPS game, allows users to scan real-life UPC barcodes and QR Codes on daily items.
+But it can only be done using the LootTheWorld app.
 Some of these codes will earn gamers weapons.